100 Fun Things to Do in Chicago

 The Loop| ©Ken Yuel

-The Loop district of Chicago has a lot of history, for example, several local mobsters have passed through the Loop and left their mark on the city.
-You will learn stories and anecdotes of gangsters and ghosts, two topics at a low cost.
+Chicago's Loop district has a lot of history, for example, various local mobsters have passed through there and left their mark on the city.
+You'll hear stories and anecdotes about gangsters and ghosts, two topics at a low cost.

-Likewise, a guide will tell you spooky stories of the district and show you several haunted sites that you will never forget.
-Without a doubt, this is an activity you can enjoy at any time of the year.
+Similarly, a guide will tell you spooky stories about the district and show you various haunted sites that you'll never forget.
+This is definitely an activity you can enjoy at any time of the year.

 Aerial view of baseball stadium| ©|=_=|